Kayak’s Paul English Out to Reinforce Good Behavior With Driving App

 There is also a social “gamification” aspect whereby friends can compete to see who’s the best driver, who “owns” certain stretches of roads, and who gets rewarded or penalized for their driving behaviors.
 In particular, if you touch your phone while the car is moving—a big no-no—you pay a big penalty.

-Ideally, the app could cut down on distracted driving and lead to.
+Ideally, the app could cut down on distracted driving.
 More realistically, English says, “It’s just a fun way to remind you, don’t touch your phone.
 The concept of driving lessons while you’re actually driving is an intriguing idea.”

 The Boston-area entrepreneur had the idea for the app as he was teaching his teenage kids to drive.
 But the app has probably had a bigger effect on his own driving.
 “Now I kind of enjoy getting a call and not answering,” he says.